-Nursing is a excellent choice, but the profession has changed radically – know about these changes and how they will affect you
+Nursing is a great choice, know more about the new changes and how they will affect you

 No one should go into nursing thinking it will be a easy solution for their professional needs.
 If you go into nursing just for for the money, you might want to re evaluate your career plans.
-Nursing have changed dramatically since 2008; wages, job security, stability, and satisfaction have turned upside down for the most part.
+Nursing have changed dramatically; wages, job security, stability, and satisfaction have turned upside down for the most part.

-After the great recession all professions underwent dramatic restructuring.
-But nursing did not escape this trend.
-New health care laws, insurance changes, and changes in health care delivery creating hospital low census.
+After the great recession of 2008, all professions underwent dramatic restructuring.
+And nursing did not escape the change.
+New health care laws, insurance re structuring, and changes in how health care is delivered creating hospital low census.
 Some of these changes happened due to a shift in administration as hospitals and other health care institutions have become more corporate and less community oriented.

 No one knows how long it will this trend last; nursing like everything else is subject to changes.
 What we do know is that nursing is not as it was before 2008.
 It is a wise move today to go into nursing knowing the new changes and what to expect from nursing.